Characterization of non-adaptive Clifford channels: Preliminaries and notation

 \subsection{Stabilizer circuits}

-By a \emph{(adaptive) stabilizer circuit} we understand a quantum circuit which is constructed of classical and Clifford elements: initial state $\ket{0}$ and chaotic state $\chi$ preparations, local Clifford gates, qubit discardings, local Pauli measurements, classical Boolean operations and control.
+By a \emph{non-adaptive stabilizer circuit} we understand a quantum circuit which is constructed of classical and Clifford elements: initial state $\ket{0}$ and chaotic state $\chi$ preparations, local Clifford gates, qubit discardings, local Pauli measurements, arbitrary classical Boolean operations.
+If we also allow classical control over Clifford elements, then we call a circuit \emph{adaptive}.
 Additionally, we will consider a one-qubit \emph{dephasing gate} $\Deph[\rho] = \frac{1}{2}(\rho + Z\rho Z)$, which can be expressed via stabilizer circuit as

-Stabilizer circuits are widely used in error correction and are known to be classically simulatable.
-More exactly, for adaptive stabilizer circuits the problem of \emph{weak simulation}, i.e.\ the problem of sampling from the outcome distribution is efficiently solvable on classical computers using various approaches: stabilizer tableau methods \cite{Gottesman_1997, Gottesman_1998, Aaronson_2004, Gidney_2021}, graph state representations \cite{Anders_2006, Rijlaarsdam_2020}, quadratic form expansions \cite{Dehaene_2003, Van_den_Nest_2010, Bravyi_2016, Beaudrap_2022}, Wigner functions and other quasiprobability representations \cite{Gross_2006, Veitch_2012, Raussendorf_2020, Park_2023, Pashayan_2015, Kulikov_2023}, hidden variable models \cite{Raussendorf_2017, Zurel_2020}. \emph{Strong simulation}, i.e.\ the problem of computing outcome probabilities, is computationally hard for general classical circuits and therefore for adaptive stabilizer circuits \cite{Van_den_Nest_2010}.
+Stabilizer circuits are widely used in error correction and are known to be classically simulable.
+More exactly, for adaptive stabilizer circuits the problem of \emph{weak simulation}, i.e.\ the problem of sampling from the outcome distribution, is efficiently solvable on classical computers using various approaches: stabilizer tableau methods \cite{Gottesman_1997, Gottesman_1998, Aaronson_2004, Gidney_2021}, graph state representations \cite{Anders_2006, Rijlaarsdam_2020}, quadratic form expansions \cite{Dehaene_2003, Van_den_Nest_2010, Bravyi_2016, Beaudrap_2022}, Wigner functions and other quasiprobability representations \cite{Gross_2006, Veitch_2012, Raussendorf_2020, Park_2023, Pashayan_2015, Delfosse_2015, Kulikov_2024}, hidden variable models \cite{Raussendorf_2017, Zurel_2020}. \emph{Strong simulation}, i.e.\ the problem of computing outcome probabilities, is computationally hard for general classical circuits and therefore for adaptive stabilizer circuits \cite{Van_den_Nest_2010, Jozsa_2013, Koh_2017}.
 However, for \emph{non-adaptive} Clifford circuits the strong simulation is efficient (also see Remark~\ref{rmk:allowed_control}), and this problem is reducible to computations on \emph{affine} Boolean circuits \cite{Aaronson_2004, Buhrman_2006}.